Buster Posey placed on seven-day concussion disabled list

 While manager Bruce Bochy said following Monday’s 4-1 victory that Posey was doing fine, the Giants planned to check in with him overnight and re-evaluate him Tuesday.
 They weren’t going to take any chances with the 2012 NL MVP and 2010 Rookie of the Year.

+“He’s got some symptoms so we’re being cautious,” Bochy said.
+“We’ll continue to monitor how he’s doing and he’ll stay there until we think he’s ready to play.
+The biggest reason probably is the fact that he is a catcher.
+You just have to be really careful about these things.”

 The 0-1 fastball with two outs in the first inning sent the Gold Glove catcher immediately to ground.
-Athletic trainer Dave Groeschner sprinted toward the plate and manager Bruce Bochy was right behind.
+Athletic trainer Dave Groeschner sprinted toward the plate and Bochy was right behind.
 Posey got up on his own but exited the game, with Nick Hundley entering to pinch run and stay in the game behind the plate.

-Catcher Tim Federowicz had his contract purchased from Triple-A Sacramento to take Posey’s place, while right-hander Clayton Blackburn was designated for assignment.

 Most Read Stories